webdevelopers-eu/zolinga-ai/wiki/ref/event/cms/content/ai-article.md

 - `model`: The model to use for generating the article.
 The model must be supported by your backend AI service.
 - `backend`: The backend to use for generating the article.
 The backends are defined in your [configuration](:Zolinga Core:Configuration)'s key.
 Default: `default`.
 - `uuid`: The UUID of the article.
 If the UUID is not provided, the system will generate a new UUID hash for the article from the prompt, model, and backend.
+AI generated content is stored in the database under the UUID.
+Therefore, if you want to display the same article multiple times, you should provide the same UUID.

 ## Backend Configuration